PERT – Program (Project) Evaluation Review Technique is a project management tool & is a graphical representation of a

 Disadvantages of PERT Chart

-First of all, you must need an experienced professional to make estimates and logics; otherwise, it’s a pitfall to using PERT.
-There are also some disadvantage to using the PERT technique;
+First of all, you must need an experienced professional to make estimates and logic; otherwise, it’s a pitfall to using PERT.
+There are also some disadvantages to using the PERT technique;

 - PERT is Time Focused.
 It would help if you made precise estimations.

 - PERT technique is labor-intensive & need professional resources

 - It is tough to use PERT if you have projects with shareable resources.

 - Once you finalize a PERT, then it is hard to change the relationship among activities.

 - Hard to manage interdependencies for complex projects.

 - As we need more resources and hence is expensive.

 Difference between PERT & CPM

 There are quite a few differences when we consider using any of these to apply to our project.

 |Program (Project) Evaluation and Review Technique